 Why read this? : We share how we used different creative approaches in our T-shirt designs.
 Learn the role colour, typography and composition play in creative T-shirt design.
 Read this for examples of design theories applied to real-life design challenges.

 Our goal’s to make each new design better than the one before.
 Our article from just after the launch shared a key T-shirt learning about our need for smarter designs.
 Here’s some of what we’ve been doing about that.

 Our first designs didn’t really take into account the differences between printing on light and dark colour backgrounds.

 As per our design principles guide, contrast is an important element to include when you design.

 We created 2 versions of these designs.
-One to work better on a light background, and the other to work better on a dark background.
+One to show up on a light background, the other to work better on a dark background.